The Poe Clan: Theater

 In 2018, the all-female Takarazuka Revue's Flower Troupe adapted a chapter of The Poe Clan into a stage musical titled Musical Gothic: The Poe Clan (ミュージカル・ゴシック『ポーの一族』, Myūjikaru Goshikku: Pō no Ichizoku).
 It was written and directed by Shūichirō Koike, who originally approached Hagio about creating a musical in 1985, and starred Rio Asumi as Edgar Portsnell, Rei Yuzuka as Alan Twilight, and Ayase Senna as Baroness Sheila Portsnell.
 The musical ran at the Takarazuka Grand Theater from January 1 to February 5, 2018, and then at the Tokyo Takarazuka Theater from February 16 to March 25, 2018.
 Its final performance was broadcast live to movie theaters in Japan, Hong Kong, and Taiwan.
 A performance filmed in January at the Takarazuka Grand Theater was released on Blu-ray and DVD in Japan on March 20, 2018.
+The Takarazuka version deemphasizes the sexual themes in the manga version and instead highlights the idea that unrelated individuals can become a clan-like family.

 In 2021, Shūichirō Koike directed a revival of Musical Gothic: The Poe Clan, this time with a cast composed of both men and women.
 Rio Asumi returned to reprise her role as Edgar Portsnell in her first musical performance since she left the Takarazuka Revue.
 New cast members included Airi Kisaki as Marybelle Portsnell, Yudai Chiba as Alan Twilight, and Nene Yumesaki as Baroness Sheila Portsnell, among others.
 The musical ran at the Umeda Arts Theater in Osaka from January 11 to January 26, 2021; then at the Tokyo International Forum from February 3 to February 17, 2021; and finally, at the Misono-za in Nagoya from February 23 to February 28, 2021.
 Several performances were streamed online as pay-per-view events on February 7, February 13, and February 28, 2021.
 The musical's final performance was broadcast live to movie theaters in Japan, Hong Kong, and Taiwan; it was also streamed online in Hong Kong and Taiwan.
 A filmed performance was released on DVD in Japan on July 9, 2021.